Having cancer or treatment for cancer can weaken your immune system. This makes it more likely that you will pick up an infection and develop a fever.

 Surgery does not weaken your resistance to infection nearly as much as chemotherapy or a bone marrow or stem cell transplant.

-As treatments, you have them in much larger quantities than your body would normally produce.
-This seems to be the reason why flu like symptoms, including fever, can be a side effect of some biological therapies.
+As treatments, you have cytokines in much larger quantities than your body would normally produce.
+This seems to be the reason why flu like symptoms, including fever, can be a side effect of some targeted cancer treatments.

 Bone marrow and stem cell transplants